arthurL-daSilva/integrative-project/README.md

 senteces, words, numbers, squares, all them were out of position, what took from us more time that we didn't have.

-In the end, after all the problems were "solved", everything were where it belongs, I devide to use an API for weather forecast.
-I couldn't finish it because I didn't know how to use and had no time to learn it.
+In the end, after all the problems we "solved", everything were where it belongs.
+I decided to use an API for weather forecast, unfortunately I couldn't finish it because I didn't know how to use and had no time to learn it.

-This was my history crating this project, hope it helps someone who it's reading this.
+This was my history creating this project, I didn't change anything present in those codes for the reason it's my first ones. hope this helps someone who it's reading this.
 Have a nice day!